mhmohona/MicrosoftML-ProjectShowcasing/project/A7MED/README.md

    4) Deployment for real time inferencing.
    5) Evaluation of the implementation in a web server.

+In addition, it is also important to mention that for the development and simulation of this project we used the **PyTorch** library.

 ## Evaluation criteria:
 1. Using Azure for Implementation based on Course Material (30%) =
    1. The labs in the course did not show how to train or deploy a model for image classification.